 In this article, you’ll discover Japan’s wonderful Sakura viewing traditions, and I’ll share some of the best spots for you to soak in the natural beauty of the blossoms.
 Check out the table of contents below to get started!

 Bonus tip: Those with a JR pass should take advantage of this two-week travel itinerary to explore different onsens in Japan.
-If you don’t know how to onsen, check out the ultimate guide to the Onsen for Singaporeans.
+If you don’t know how to use an onsen, check out the ultimate guide to onsen for Singaporeans.

 Table of contents